 - JOUR 447/547: Art of Access: Info Sleuthing

 - JOUR 480/580: Advanced Multimedia

 - JOUR 482/582: Drone Zone

 - JOUR 493/593: Internship specializing in digital storytelling

 Broadcast Undergraduate Specialty

-The B.A.
-Program offers a track in Broadcast Journalism that include core journalism classes and the following courses:
+The B.A. in Journalism program offers a track in Broadcast Journalism that include core journalism classes and the following courses:

 - JOUR 280: Beginning Television Writing

 - JOUR 385: Beginning Television Reporting and Production

 Our study abroad program in Italy provides students with an opportunity to advance their visual storytelling skills in an international setting.